-1. our service providers, agents and sub-contractors who administer or process information on our behalf (such as our cloud service provider);
+Our service providers, agents and sub-contractors who administer or process information on our behalf (such as our cloud service provider);

-2. our partners, the University.
+Our partners, the University.

-Our Lawful Basis for processing this Personal Information
+Our lawful basis for processing this personal information

 Our lawful basis for processing your personal information is consent and contractual obligation.